 Dr. Lemelson was the 2017 recipient of the Creative Scholarship Award from the Society for the Study of Psychiatry and Culture for his significant creative contribution to the field of cultural psychiatry.
 The award was presented at SSPC’s annual meeting, held on April 27-29.

-Dr. Lemelson serves as a director, co-vice president, and secretary of the Lemelson Foundation, a family foundation whose mission is to promote innovation and invention in American society and the developing world.
+Dr. Lemelson serves as a director, vice president, and secretary of the Lemelson Foundation, a family foundation whose mission is to promote innovation and invention in American society and the developing world.
 He is also the founding director of the Robert Lemelson Foundation, which was established in 2010 to promote global mental health and well-being.
-Additionally, he supports the Indonesian Studies Program and the Lemelson Anthropological Fellows/Scholars Program at UCLA, as well as the Lemelson/Society for Psychological Anthropology Student Fellowship Program.
+Additionally, he supports the Indonesian Studies Program and the Lemelson Anthropological Honors Program at UCLA, as well as the Lemelson/Society for Psychological Anthropology Student Fellowship Program.

 American Anthropological Association: 2018 AAA Executive Director’s Award recipient